zoot101/snapraid-daily-hooks/README.md

 **apprise_binary_path** : If **Apprise** is installed at a different location, this can be used to override the default location in the users **PATH** variable.
 Comment out and set accordingly to use.
-Defaults to the output of the command **which apprise** if not used.
+Defaults to the output of the command ``$ which apprise`` if not used.

 See the sample **SnapRAID-DAILY** config provided here for an example that uses this hook script.

 * [https://github.com/zoot101/snapraid-daily/blob/main/docs/examples/snapraid-daily.conf](https://github.com/zoot101/snapraid-daily/blob/main/docs/examples/snapraid-daily.conf)